 For any organization, its people are its greatest resource.
 Executive leadership of companies that understand this embrace the opportunities to improve health and safety at the workplace and continuously improve this aspect.
 This helps in not only attracting top talent but also retaining them.
 Poor health and safety management contributes to 4% of global GDP.
 This translates to lost revenue for organizations through direct costs such as:

 And indirect costs such as:

 - re-training costs

-This comes back to Toyota’s QCDS philosophy focused on the 4 key metrics of organizations: Quality, Cost, Delivery and Safety.
-Not addressing health and safety risks lead to direct impact on your Safety and Cost metrics and indirect influence on your Quality and Delivery as well.
+This comes back to Toyota’s QCDS philosophy focused on the 4 key metrics of organizations: Quality, Cost, Delivery, and Safety.
+Not addressing health and safety risks lead to a direct impact on your Safety and Cost metrics and indirect influence on your Quality and Delivery as well.

 Who should certify to ISO 45001?

-Unlike some of the industry specific standards such as the IATF 16949:2016 for the automotive or the AS9100D for the aerospace sector, ISO 45001:2018 is a global standard that can be appropriately implemented and certified to by organizations belonging to all sectors.
-Following the requirements of ISO 45001 and certification to the standard helps the organization to effectively implement a management system that helps prevent work related injuries or ill health and further bolsters its commitment to providing a safe and risk free work environment to its workers and other stakeholders such as customers, shareholders, local governing bodies and more.
+Unlike some of the industry-specific standards such as the IATF 16949:2016 for the automotive or the AS9100D for the aerospace sector, ISO 45001:2018 is a global standard that can be appropriately implemented and certified by organizations belonging to all sectors.
+Following the requirements of ISO 45001 and certification to the standard helps the organization to effectively implement a management system that helps prevent work-related injuries or ill health and further bolsters its commitment to providing a safe and risk-free work environment to its workers and other stakeholders such as customers, shareholders, local governing bodies and more.